Shopping

 Expensive for a moka pot

 Moka pots are a really simple method for brewing espresso.
 As with the Picopresso, you don't need a behemoth on your countertop.
-Instead, this European, vintage-looking Moka pot can pack neatly away.
+Instead, this European, vintage-looking moka pot can pack neatly away.

 We are in the process of reviewing the Bialetti and we already love it.
 It makes flavorful, smooth coffee almost effortlessly.
 The moka pot is compact, easy to use, and easy to clean.
-The only down side is that it's more expensive than moka pots (although at under $40, it's still an excellent price) and it can get quite hot on the stove.
+The only downside is that it's more expensive than moka pots (although at under $40, it's still an excellent price) and it can get quite hot on the stove.

-Which coffee maker should I buy?
+Which coffee maker should you buy?

 Different types of coffee makers will suit different people.
 The more expensive automatic coffee makers and espresso makers are brilliant if you are passionate about making café-quality cups of coffee with perfectly frothed milk.
 If you like a smooth, simple coffee, here are the options: